cSploit/cSploit.github.io/_posts/2016-03-06-designing-csploit-2.md

 ### The current cSploit

-The idea behind cSploit is to rewrite the "problematic stuff" of the app into C ( from there the new app name).
+The idea behind cSploit is to rewrite the "problematic stuff" of the app into C (From there the new app name).
-As now there is a daemon ( cSploitd ) that just manage child processes.
+As now there is a daemon (cSploitd) that just manage child processes.
-The Java app connects to it via a unix socket ( using a native library ) and use it to spawn processes and get their results.
+The Java app connects to it via a unix socket (Using a native library) and use it to spawn processes and get their results.
 This a very "old school" architecture, hard to maintain, hard to add a new tool to our set and so on.

 I probably made a bad choice when I was forced to abandon the dSploit project as it were merged into zAnti.